 Volume 75, Issue 1, pages 29-35, January 2011

+Gib to deal with

+DONE

 Page 20 glossary); Bit confusing to have 3 terms included in one definition?
 E.g. "observed scale" and "liability scale" appear within the definition for "binary phenotype", rather than being defined separately.
 This also occurs in a few other definitions within the glossary.